ryedin/site/_languages/rails.md

 title: "Ruby (Rails)"
 ---

-Getting started with Rails on Convox is easy.
-Your app will need a `Dockerfile`, `docker-compose.yml`, and `.dockerignore` which you can either provide or generate using `convox init`.
+Getting started with Django on Convox is easy.
+Your app will need a `Dockerfile` and `docker-compose.yml`.

-## Getting Started

-Go to your local source directory and run `convox init`:

-    $ cd ~/myapp
-    $ convox init
-    Updating convox/init...
-OK
-    Initializing a ruby app
-    Building app metadata.
-This could take a while...
-OK Writing docker-compose.yml...
-OK
-    Writing Dockerfile...
-OK
-    Writing .dockerignore...
-OK
-    Writing .gitignore...
-EXISTS
-    Writing .env...
-OK
+See [Preparing an Application](/docs/preparing-an-application) for more details.

 ## What's Included